mono/website/docs/about-mono/languages/csharp.md

 -   Null propagating operator
 -   Nameof operator

+Experimental features that are being brainstormed for future versions of C# when using `-langversion: experimental` are also available:

+- Pattern matching

 If you want to limit the mcs compiler to be a strict 2.0 compiler, use the -langversion:ISO-2 flag, further options are available for each language version.

 ### Specification